jpsdr/HDRTools/HDRTools - ReadMe.txt

 Some example use
 ================

-BT.2020 to BT.709 convertion, do the following :
+BT.2020 to BT.709 convertion, do the following:
 ConvertYUVtoXYZ(Color=1)
 ConvertXYZtoYUV(pColor=1)

 ----------------------------------

-BT.709 to BT.2020 convertion, do the following :
+BT.709 to BT.2020 convertion, do the following:
 ConvertYUVtoXYZ()
 ConvertXYZtoYUV(Color=1,pColor=2)

 ----------------------------------

-HDR HLG (with mastering Lw at 1500 and HLG mastering display colorspace BT.2020) to HDR PQ convertion :
+HDR HLG (with mastering Lw at 1500 and HLG mastering display colorspace BT.2020) to HDR PQ convertion:
 ConvertYUVtoLinearRGB(Color=0,HDRMode=1,HLGLw=1500,OOTF=false)
 ConvertLinearRGBtoYUV(Color=0,OOTF=false)

 ----------------------------------

-HDR PQ to HDR HLG (with mastering Lw at 1200 and HLG mastering display colorspace BT.709) convertion :
+HDR PQ to HDR HLG (with mastering Lw at 1200 and HLG mastering display colorspace BT.709) convertion:
 ConvertYUVtoLinearRGB(Color=0,OOTF=false)
 ConvertLinearRGBtoYUV(Color=0,HDRMode=1,HLGLw=1200,HLGColor=2,OOTF=false)

-Note : In this case, there is no speed-up for lowering input from 16 to 10 or 12 bits.
+Note: In this case, there is no speed-up for lowering input from 16 to 10 or 12 bits.